Assigning and configuring generators

 Use the filter field to search by generator name.

-For self-hosted Enterprise instances, the generator names represent the built-in generator presets.
-When you select the generator, the configuration is updated to match the current baseline configuration.
+For self-hosted Enterprise instances, the generator names represent built-in and custom generator presets.
+When you select a generator preset, the configuration is updated to match the current baseline configuration for that preset.

 To remove the selected generator and set the generator to Passthrough, click the delete icon next to the generator dropdown list.